SarweshvaranA/Square-root-of-a-number/README.md

 ## Program:
 ```
+'''
-#Program to find the square root for the given number(newton's method) using function.
+Program to find the square root for the given number(newton's method) using function.
-#Developed by: SARWESHVARAN A
+Developed by: SARWESHVARAN A
-#RegisterNumber: 212223230198
+RegisterNumber: 212223230198
+'''
 def squareroot(num1,iternum):
     num2=float(num1)
     for i in range (iternum):